Board + Staff

 Andy is a graduate of Amherst College and Harvard Business School.
 In 2011, Andy received an Honorary Doctor of Humane Letters from Amherst College for his commitment to the environment.

 Kalila Booker-Cassano, Program Officer

-As the Program Officer at the Kendall Foundation, Kalila supports the work of the program team, manages the grants process and conducts research on key issues and trends.
-Before joining the Kendall Foundation, Kalila worked as a food educator at Allergic to Salad, a nutrition education nonprofit based in New York City, where she taught after school cooking classes with a focus on seasonal, vegetarian, and culturally diverse food to students of all ages.
+As the Program Officer at the Kendall Foundation, Kalila manages program strategy, as well as the foundation’s grant-making process, and conducts research on key issues and trends.
+Kalila joined the foundation in 2016 after working as a food educator at Allergic to Salad, a nutrition education nonprofit based in New York City, where she taught after school cooking classes with a focus on seasonal, vegetarian, and culturally diverse food to students of all ages.
 Kalila previously worked as a research assistant in the Department of Nutritional Sciences at Cornell University, where she provided support on a project that centered on SNAP benefits and the Farmers’ Market Nutrition Program, as well as a study comparing CSA produce prices to various local supermarkets in the area.

 Kalila graduated with a B.A. in History and German from Williams College.